 You contact the shop with photos of the damage — ideally multiple angles with good lighting that shows the full extent of the dent.
 A technician assesses the photos and gives you an accurate quote and time estimate.
 For most standard dents, that response comes back within minutes, not hours.

-You bring the vehicle in — or in some cases, the technician comes to you.
+You bring the vehicle in.
 The work happens at the shop, where proper lighting and tool access are available for the best result.
 Most standard repairs are completed within a few hours.
 Multi-panel or complex repairs may run longer, but the technician will give you a realistic timeframe upfront.

 When the work is done, the technician walks you through the repair under proper lighting so you can see the result for yourself.
-This isn’t a show — it’s how good PDR work is verified.
 The panel should look right from every angle.
 If it doesn’t, the work isn’t complete.

 You drive away with the original panel, the original paint, and nothing on your vehicle’s record.
 The dent is simply gone.